Turin Travel Guide

 Things to See and Do in Turin

 • Piazza Castello is a large square in the center of Turin with fountains, benches, and historic buildings.
 At one end of the square is the Baroque Palazzo Reale, the Royal Palace of the House of Savoy, where visitors can see the palace’s elegant rooms and royal apartments.
-Viator offers bookings for a small group Palazzo Reale guided tour.
+Book a Palazzo Reale small-group guided tour.

 • From Piazza Castello, walk along Via Po, a walking street with arcades, shops, and historic palaces and cafes.